akarnokd/ThePlanetCrafterMods/README.md

 Only diagnostic options.
 Not relevant for the player.

+# (UI) Korean Translation

+Patches in labels and enables switching to Korean ("한국어") in the game's options screen.
+Note that some labels do not change when switching to Korean the first time.
+This is a bug in the vanilla game's UI and can be resolved by restarting the game.

+The translation was kindly provided by Korean fans on the Official Discord of the game.

+:information_source: If you find a problem with the translation, please provide such feedback in **English** as I don't speak Korean myself.

+### Configuration

+Only diagnostic options.
+Not relevant for the player.

 ## (UI) Telemetry Font Sizer

 Allows modifying the font size on the bottom left (coordinates) and bottom right (version, framerate) telemetry text display.